Main / Edit / History / / Users Area

 }

-In this case the subexpression is nonempty string that contains digits.
+In this case the subexpression is a nonempty string that contains digits.

-In the 5th line we create a name for this part called "number" and we provide a URL formatting pattern /number/{1} - the opposite of regular expression where {1} is a placeholder for the first parameter for formatting the appropriate URL.
+In the 5th line we create a name for this part called "number" and we provide an URL formatting pattern of /number/{1} - the opposite of the regular expression where {1} is a placeholder for the first parameter for formatting the appropriate URL.

-In next lines 7-8 connect member function smile to its URL and create a mapping.
+In the lines 7-8 we connect the member function smile to its URL and create a mapping.
 Because this URL does not have any parameters it does not have any placeholders.

-The the line 10 we connect the empty URL to the welcome member function and in the line 11 we define default empty mapping patter for the URL.
+On line 10 we connect the empty URL to the welcome member function, and on line 11 we define the default empty mapping pattern for the URL.
 Note, because we pass only one parameter to the assign() function, we define the default URL for the application.

-In the line 13 we define the "root" of the all URLs for the url_mapper class, in our case it should be identical the the SCRIPT_NAME CGI variable.
+On line 13 we define the "root" of all the URLs for the url_mapper class, in our case it should be identical to the SCRIPT_NAME CGI variable.

 Description